Skip to content

 #SBATCH --cpus-per-task=1

-srun singularity run -u <CONTAINER>
+singularity run <CONTAINER>

 Directory binding